microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/directory-list-customsecurityattributedefinitions.md

 ### Example 2: Filter custom security attributes based on name

-The following example retrieves custom security attributes that are named "Project" and are active.
+The following example retrieves custom security attribute definitions that are named `Project` and are active.

 #### Request
 <!-- {